Pay-by-link-plane icon

 Plain Text PIN

 Verifies the cardholder's PIN by sending the unencrypted PIN to the card.
-This is commonly used by cards that can't support the more secure Offline enciphered PIN.
+This is commonly used by cards that cannot support the more secure Offline enciphered PIN.
 (PosEntryMode ICC only).

 Point of sale